 - Gained an understanding of the process of identification of claims, litigations and contingent liabilities and identified key controls in the process.
-For selected controls, we have performed test of controls. - as a key audit matter due to complexities involved in Obtained the year end summary of Company's legal and tax cases and critically assessed management's position through discussions with the Legal Counsel, Head of Tax and operational management, on both the probability of success in significant cases, and the magnitude of any potential loss. - wherever considered necessary, and other evidence to evaluate the management's assessment in respect of legal claims. - Engaged tax specialists to technically assess the management's assessment on tax disputes and positions. - Assessed the relevant disclosures made within the standalone Ind AS financial statements to address whether they reflect the facts and circumstances of the respective tax and legal exposures as per the requirements of relevant accounting standards.
+For selected controls, we have performed test of controls. - as a key audit matter due to complexities involved in .
+Obtained the year end summary of Company's legal and tax cases and critically assessed management's position through discussions with the Legal Counsel, Head of Tax and operational management, on both the probability of success in significant cases, and the magnitude of any potential loss. - · Inspected external legal opinions and/ or past judicial orders, wherever considered necessary, and other evidence to evaluate the management's assessment in respect of legal claims. - Engaged tax specialists to technically assess the management's assessment on tax disputes and positions. - Assessed the relevant disclosures made within the standalone Ind AS financial statements to address whether they reflect the facts and circumstances of the respective tax and legal exposures as per the requirements of relevant accounting standards.